lublud/OSS/README.md

 This simulator can handle memory gestion (ram and virtual) and process scheduling.
 A user can enter new processes, and see their execution and access to memory and how it is handled.
+For that, he has to choose an option into a menu choice (between 1 and 5).
+The 4th will display the time left for each process and the 5th will exit the program.

 HOWTO: